 On the other hand, working for hours non-stop can reduce concentration, lead to errors, and cause health decline.

 The 1-3-5 rule gives you a good structure that helps you take adequate breaks.
-Since you’re doing 9 different tasks, you can easily incorporate breaks between each task.
+Since you’re doing 9 different activities, you can easily incorporate breaks between each activity.

 How to Implement the 1-3-5 Rule

 Applying the rule isn’t difficult.
-It involves listing out your tasks, identifying your work priorities, and managing your time efficiently.
+It involves listing out your projects, identifying your work priorities, and managing your time efficiently.

 Let’s show you the process.